DDurant94/Password-Storage-Application/README.md

 ## Current State

-- Need better abstraction.
+- Better abstraction.
 Giving a function only what it needs []
 - Make sure the system is loosely coupled (in process) []
 - Speed up processing allow for concurrent processing []
-- Changing password break the salt and secrets of new password []
+- Changing password break the salt and secrets of new password (better way to process passwords) []

 ## Security Notes